LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

    secret number (like 29), and call it ``secret``.
    Admittedly, this is not much fun for the player the second time!

 #.
 Prompt the player for a guess.
+   You can use ``UI.PromptInt``.
-Every time the player guesses wrong,
+   Every time the player guesses wrong, print "Wrong!".
-   print "Wrong!".
 A later version will give clues.
 Keep prompting for another number until the player guesses correctly.
    (Since you, the programmer, knows the secret number, this need not go